 Q7) What are the scores required for the GRE?

 A7) There is no minimum GRE score.
 However, for Fall 2015, admitted MFA and MS in Visualization students had an average GRE score of about 163 (verbal) and 151 (quantitative).
 This average has been gradually rising, so you might expect that it will rise in coming years.
 The GRE score is only one of the criteria examined by the Admissions Committee.
 Other criteria include your written statements, letters of recommendation, GPA, transcripts, artistic portfolio and optional technical portfolio.
 Quality of your artistic portfolio and your record of technical courses are two important factors in admission decisions.

 Q8) Do I send my portfolio, resume and statements to the same place as my application?

-A8) The portfolios go to MFA or MS in Visualization, Department of Visualization, C108 Langford Center, 3137 TAMU, College Station, Texas 77843-3137.
-The resume, statement, letters of recommendation and portfolio description sheet must be sent electronically (.doc or .pdf) to: email@example.com.
+A8) The portfolios go to Application Portfolio, Visualization Graduate Programs, C108 Langford Center, Texas A&M University, 3137 TAMU, College Station, Texas 77843-3137.
+The resume, statement, letters of recommendation and portfolio description sheet should be sent electronically (.doc or .pdf) to: firstname.lastname@example.org.
 The application should be submitted online at https://www.applytexas.org.